Parking

 RPZ issues

-There is due to be a review of the working of the RPZ now that it has been in operation for a year.
-We have been advised this will take place when resources allow and we will of course publicise details of the review when we have them.
+A review of the working of the RPZ is overdue.
+We were told it would take place after the scheme had been in operation for a year (it began in September 2022).
+We have been advised the review will take place “when resources allow” and we will of course publicise details of the review when we have them.

 In the meantime if there are particular issues you want to raise about the scheme, please contact NorthKelvinAndNorthWoodside@glasgow.gov.uk or a local city councillor, or come along to one of our monthly meetings which councillors usually attend.